EricMFink/PRcasebook/_drafts/Chapters/Attorney Fees & Client Property.md

 became aware of these payments sometime in December of 1981.

-In the complaint, Murray essentially alleges breach of fiduciary duty arising out of an attorneyclient relationship between Mursau and G&S and Goldberg and Snodgrass individually.
+In the complaint, Murray essentially alleges breach of fiduciary duty arising out of an attorney-client relationship between Mursau and G&S and Goldberg and Snodgrass individually.

 The Defendants maintain that the 102 PPM as well as the 101 PPM, on